 - Remove timing belt tensioner spring.

 - Loosen timing belt tension pulley.
 Put car in neutral.

-- Using a suitable socket, rotate the crankshaft pully clockwise two complete turns.
+- Using a suitable socket, rotate the crankshaft pulley clockwise for two complete turns.
 (The transmission should be in neutral for this.)
-Continue rotating until the "E" (exhaust)mark on the right camshaft pulley lines up with the "E" mark engraved on the cam dust cover and the "I" (intake) mark on the left camshaft pulley lines up with the "I" mark on the head.
+Continue rotating until the "E" (exhaust) mark on the right camshaft pulley lines up with the "E" mark engraved on the cam dust cover and the "I" (intake) mark on the left camshaft pulley lines up with the "I" mark on the head.
 This must be exact.

 - Before removing the old belt, count the teeth/spaces between all the points that the belt touches on the 3 wheels.
 Next, mark the starting "space", and ending space on both the belt and cams.
 This is easily done with some WhiteOut.
 Remove the belt.
 Transpose the marks from the old belt onto the new belt, and count the spaces to make sure that they are correct.
 Finally, match the new marks on the new belt with the marks on the cams/crankshaft.

 - Inspect the timing belt tension spring, it should be 2.3" end to end.
-If not replace.
+If not, replace it.
 Check the tension idler wheels.
-They should be free to spin; if not replace.
+They should be free to spin; if not, replace them.

 - The crankshaft woodruff key should be used to align easily the marks on the belt with the E and I V-notches on the rear plate.
 Make sure to also align the crankshaft pulley at the bottom with the timing mark on the engine block.
 All three must be perfectly aligned.

 - With old belt removed, tighten tension pulley with spring fully extended.
 Then, install the new belt.
 Keep tension on the opposite side of the tensioner as tight as possible while all marks are exactly matching.
 CAUTION: Do not rotate the belt counterclockwise.